solidi/hl-mods/workspace/redist/readme.txt

         - "shidden" - some are hidden, equipped with deadly farts.
         - "instagib" - grab a zapper and get to work.
         - "prophunt" - spawn as a item, hide from thehunters
+        - "busters" - one player has the egon and busts ghosts
     - 20 New Mutators - supports combination and randomly selected (sv_mutators)
         - "toilet" - we aint hurt nobody
         - "jeepathon" - now available at your local Jeep Wrangler dealership